Last Updated: January 2026

 Summer Break: During official university holidays, you are generally allowed to work full-time (40 hours/week).

 Student Unions (Iskolaszövetkezet): This is the "secret weapon" for students.
-If you find a job through a student union, you pay significantly lower taxes, and they handle the bureaucracy for you.
+If you find a job through a student union, they will handle the bureaucracy for you.

-The "Tax Trick" for Under 25s: If you are under 25 years old, you are exempt from Personal Income Tax (SZJA) up to a certain income limit.
+"Tax Concession" for Under 25s: If you are under 25 years old, you are exempt from Personal Income Tax (SZJA) up to a certain income limit.
 This means your "Gross" salary is almost exactly your "Net" salary.

 If you are moving to Budapest for a local job, you will likely be on a Residence Permit for the Purpose of Employment.